Need some writing inspiration? You’ve come to the right place.

 31. Choose Quantity Over Quality

-Write ten ideas per day around your writing.
-They could be ideas for new blog posts, book titles, and book sections or chapters.
+Write ten fresh ideas per day around your writing.
+They could be a brilliant idea for a new blog post, some book titles, or even book sections or chapters.
 By the end of the year, you’ll have 3,650 ideas.
 Most of them will suck, some will be good, and a few will be amazing.
 Your creative muscles will be strong, and you’ll have endless material to write about.

 32. Teach an Old Draft New Tricks